swiftlang/swift-evolution/proposals/NNNN-init-accessors.md

 Both `init` accessors document that they access `dictionary`, which allows them to insert the new values into the dictionary with the appropriate key as part of initialization.
 This allows one to fully abstract away the storage mechanism used in the type.

-With this proposal, property wrappers have no bespoke definite initialization support.
-Instead, the desugaring includes an `init` accessor for wrapped properties.
+Finally, computed properties with `init` accessors are privileged in the synthesized member-wise initializer.
+With this proposal, property wrappers have no bespoke definite and member-wise initialization support.
+Instead, the desugaring for property wrappers with an `init(wrappedValue:)` includes an `init` accessor for wrapped properties and a member-wise initializer including wrapped values instead of the respective backing storage.
 The property wrapper code in the Motivation section will desugar to the following code:

 ```swift
 @propertyWrapper